-A student who is absent from school or from a class without an excuse will receive no credit for work in each class missed.
+A student who is absent from school without excuse for reasons other than disciplinary exclusions, or a student who is absent from a class without excuse, will receive no credit for work in each class missed.
 Students will be responsible to take tests or quizzes and to turn in any projects immediately upon their return to school if the date for such assessments was known by the student prior to their absence.

 Student absences, tardies and dismissals cannot be excused "after the fact."